 The words fast and hard defined my upbringing, probably because by the time I was twelve I was shoplifting, drinking alcohol, and smoking weed.
 Three years later, I found myself in jail, which later turned into two years of probation.

 "Going to jail was one of the major turning points of my life."

 It was a wakeup call.
 My two older brothers were already in prison, which was a clear warning that I was heading their way.
 What I didn’t know was how their lives would abruptly end.
 My oldest brother was murdered in 1987 and the next oldest was murdered ten years later in 1997.

 What I did know was that I had to change my lifestyle.
 That was the moment I decided to clean up my act.
 Since I did not know the LORD, the best thing I could do was self-reformation (Proverbs 14:12).
 So I reformed.
 Jail time was one of the many blessings the LORD employed to put me on the road to change (2 Corinthians 12:7-10).

 Four years later, my father died.
 The next year, I married a co-worker, embarking on my dream to have a different kind of life from my childhood.
 At first this worked.
-My wife, daughter, and son were my joy.
-It was a good life, but I continued to perceive something was missing.
-I sensed a deep void in my soul.
+My daughter and son were my love.
+It was a good life, but began to feel something was missing.
+I began to sense a deep void in my soul.
 Though self-reformation was helpful, it was not satisfying.

 “I sensed a deep void in my soul.”